FindMySchool LogoFindMySchool

 Admissions are coordinated through the Local Authority, and the academy’s admissions page explains that applications are made via the Common Application Form administered by the Local Authority on behalf of the trust.

-For September 2026 Year 7 entry (Wigan’s published timetable), key dates are clearly set out: the closing date for applications is 31 October 2025; national offer day is 01 March 2026; appeals close 30 March 2026, with appeals heard May to June 2026.
+For September 2027 Year 7 entry (Wigan’s published timetable), key dates are clearly set out: applications open on 12 September 2026, the closing date is 31 October 2026, national offer day is 1 March 2027, and the appeal deadline is 13 April 2027.

 Competition for places is material rather than theoretical.
-In the demand data provided for this review, Reception-style primary entry data is not relevant, but Year 7 demand shows 275 applications for 172 offers, a ratio of 1.6 applications per offer, and the route is flagged as oversubscribed.
+Reception-style primary entry data is not relevant, but Year 7 demand shows 275 applications for 172 offers, a ratio of 1.6 applications per offer, and the route was oversubscribed.

 Distance and location can matter, but families should treat it as a moving target rather than a promise.
 In September 2025 allocations, the last place offered was at 0.875 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Parents who are weighing a house move should use FindMySchool’s Map Search to measure their real walking distance against recent allocation patterns, then sanity-check against the most up-to-date Local Authority allocation notes each year.